 The Social Work PhD program provides students with opportunities for advanced scholarship and professional growth.
 The program is designed to lead students into leadership roles in social work in postsecondary education and in policy, and to lead students to research and specialized practice in governmental and human service organizations.

-Wilfrid Laurier University appoints new deans for the Faculty of Social Work and Faculty of Human and Social Sciences
+Laurier appoints new acting dean of the Faculty of Social Work

-Laurier’s Faculty of Social Work launches online master’s program
+Laurier’s Faculty of Social Work celebrates the first graduating cohort of MSW online students

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×